 This study examined how Big Five personality traits vary across fourteen ethnic groups in a large international sample ($N = 19,719$).
-Although we found
+Although we found significant differences across all traits, the variations in Extraversion, Agreeableness, Conscientiousness, and Neuroticism were quite small.
+Openness showed the greatest spread, suggesting possible cultural influences on curiosity and creativity.
+Overall, the findings support the universality of the Big Five while revealing subtle, culturally shaped variations that merit further study.

-GENDER DIFFERENCES IN PERSONALITY AND COMPETITIVENESS IN A DYADIC STUDY OF COMPETITION
+POSTER 52GENDER DIFFERENCES IN PERSONALITY AND COMPETITIVENESS IN A DYADIC STUDY OF COMPETITION